Brand new TCHC residence opens in Regent Park just in time for the holidays | CBC News

 "You can actually function and thrive in this unit.
 It's allowing people with disabilities to thrive and function within their home without being put into long-term care unnecessarily."

-Toronto city councillor Kristyn Wong-Tam said 150 River Street marks the 13th TCHC rental building being constructed in Reagent Park.
+Toronto city councillor Kristyn Wong-Tam said 150 River Street marks the 13th TCHC rental building being constructed in Regent Park.

 "Revitalization in Regent Park, as well as in any of the TCHC major campuses, is not just about the brick and mortar … it is about making sure that the wellbeing, the health and the economic prosperity for all residents are going to grow," she said.